 Statistical policies of Judgment and Decision Making

 Statistics is controversial, and we do not want to dictate everything when authors have a well-reasoned disagreement with conventional views or with what follows.
 But here is the starting point.
+The following checklist is about "red flags".
+These are not necessarily problems, but they will require examination before review.
+It will help if you yourself make sure that these issues will not cause problems, by reading the associated text below.

 Significance tests are useful

 Despite all the criticism of null-hypothesis significance testing, a journal just cannot publish articles when the main results can be explained by a simple and plausible alternative hypothesis, namely, that the results arise from random variation.
 Thus, authors must do something to reject this hypothesis.
 The standard thing is a null-hypothesis significance test.
 This is not the only thing.
-Other methods involve confidence intervals, and posterior p-values (in which the probability of the null hypothesis given the data is estimated from a Bayesian posterior distribution).
+Other methods involve credible intervals, confidence intervals, Bayes factors, and posterior p-values (in which the probability of the null hypothesis given the data is estimated from a Bayesian posterior distribution).
 These all have their place.
 But something must be done.

 Use the most powerful test

-Suppose you do a study of child development using ages 5 9 13 and 17. years, and you think that the dependent variable should increase with age.
+Suppose you do a study of child development using ages 5 9 13 and 17 years, and you think that the dependent variable should increase with age.
 If you treat age as a categorical variable (a factor, as if the numbers were merely names), then the hypothesis of an age effect is consistent with 24 different orderings (excluding ties).
 Because you are casting a wide net for so many different results, most of which are really part of your null hypothesis, your test is less powerful for detecting the effect of interest, and it can be significant even when your hypothesis is false.
 If you instead test for a linear trend, you will test your hypothesis directly, without losing power.
 (See Hale, G. A. (1977).
 On use of ANOVA in developmental research.
 Child Development, 43, 1101-1106.)

 You should also look for reasons why your model is inappropriate, such as quadratic trends in the data.
 Note, however, that a linear model may still be more powerful than an ordinal one, even if its assumptions are not quite met.
 For example, in the developmental study just described, you might find a ceiling effect, so that ages 13 and 17 do not differ.
 This would violate the assumption of linearity, but you may still have no reason to think that the true function is an inverted U, and a simple linear regression may still be the most powerful test.